Customer Kudos

 Akai MPD MIDI Pad Controllers

 Want to play drums in your DAW?
 Akai Professional is at the top of their game when it comes to crafting great-feeling MIDI pad controllers.
-Using the same pressure-sensitive, velocity-sensitive performance pads found on MPC grooveboxes, Akai's small-footprint MPD MIDI controllers give you that MPC feel when triggering drums and samples in your software.
+Using the same pressure-sensitive, velocity-sensitive performance pads found on MPC grooveboxes, Akai's MPD MIDI controllers give you that MPC feel when triggering drums and samples in your software.
 Just plug one of these Akai pad controllers into your laptop -- after the session or gig, it'll fit in your laptop bag.

 Akai EWI Wind Synthesizer